Indian Army: Force modernisation and reorganisation

 The Indian Army planned to undergo a phased restructuring from 2023 in order to become a lean, agile, and technologically advanced military.
 The internal study report Re-organization and Rightsizing of the Indian Army from 2022 served as its foundation.
 As part of the restructuring, the Chief of the Army Staff General Upendra Dwivedi ordered the creation of the Rudra all-arms brigades, Bhairav light commando battalions, Shaktibaan artillery regiments and Divyastra batteries on 25 July 2025.
 He announced these approvals in Drass War Memorial on 26 July on the occasion of Kargil Vijay Diwas.
 Additionally, he also announced that each infantry battalion is also equipped with drone platoons.
 In multi-domain battlefields dominated by information, digitization, automation, precision, and AI, Rudra and Bhairav are built for quick and decisive action.
 The Chief of the Army Staff General Upendra Dwivedi called these restructuring moves as Indian Army's approach as a “transformative, modern, and future-oriented force”.

 On 10 August, it was reported that the Indian Army has issued "specific orders" with "implementation instructions" to undertake these major reorganisations through “Save and Raise” mode which will not have an effect on the defence budget.

-On 22 October, Director General (Infantry), Lieutenant General Ajay Kumar, announced the completion of raising 380 'Ashni' specialist drone platoons with each of the 380 infantry batallions.
+On 22 October, Director General (Infantry), Lieutenant General Ajay Kumar, announced the completion of raising 380 'Ashni' specialist drone platoons with each of the 380 infantry battalions.
 Each platoon employs 20–25 soldiers and is equipped with loitering munitions and drones to perform intelligence, surveillance and reconnaissance (ISR) roles.
 The Army is procuring six types of loitering munitions and four types of ISR drones for the infantry.